The Magic of Heart-Centered Living

 Releasing low vibrations is not about judging yourself for having hard days.

-Low vibrations can show up as heaviness, irritability, numbness, worry, resentment, comparison, or that “I don’t even feel like me” feeling.
-And sometimes it’s not because you did anything wrong.
-Sometimes it’s simply because you’ve been carrying too much for too long.
+Low vibration energy can show up as heaviness, irritability, numbness, worry, resentment, comparison, or that strange feeling of not fully feeling like yourself.
+Sometimes it happens because something is out of alignment.
+Sometimes it happens because you have been carrying too much for too long.

 This is not a page about perfection.